learnforpractice/pscdk-book/docs/prelude.md

 ```
 The meanings of the member variables in the structure are explained as follows:

-- `account`: The account name of the smart contract to be called.
+- `account` is used to specify the account name of the smart contract to be called
-- `name`: The name of the action to be called.
+- `name` is the name of the action being called
-- `authorization`: An array of permissions.
+- `authorization` is an array of permissions
-- `data`: The serialized raw data contained in the action, which will be deserialized into specific data structures when called by the smart contract.
+- `data` is the serialized raw data contained in the action; when called by the smart contract, it will be deserialized into a specific data structure

-## ABI(Application Binary Interface)
+## ABI (Application Binary Interface)

-When developing smart contracts, during the compilation process of the smart contract code, an ABI file (.abi) is usually generated along with the binary code (.wasm) of each smart contract.
-However, it should be noted that this file is not necessary for calling smart contracts on the chain.
-Its purpose is to facilitate developers in obtaining information about relevant actions, in order to construct the corresponding Transaction data structure for interacting with the blockchain.
+When developing smart contracts, during the compilation process of the smart contract code, under normal circumstances, an ABI file (.abi) will be generated for each smart contract binary code (.wasm).
+However, it should be noted that this file is not required for calling smart contracts on the chain.
+Its purpose is to help developers obtain relevant action information and construct the corresponding Transaction data structure for easy interaction with the blockchain.

-The content of an ABI file is in JSON format, like the following:
+The content of an ABI file is in JSON format, like this:

 ```json
 {